jermp/sshash-lite/README.md

 For instructions on how to compile the code, build the dictionaries, and data format, please refer to [this](https://github.com/jermp/sshash) repository.

+#### NOTE: Input files are expected to have one DNA sequence per line.
+If a sequence spans multiple lines (e.g., multi-fasta), the lines should be concatenated before indexing.

 ### Example usage

 Build an index over the E. Coli matchtigs with